julienjpk/setmeup/README.md

 The configuration file itself is [YAML](https://yaml.org/).

-	# sources
 	sources:
 	  some_local_source:
 	    path: "/etc/setmeup/playbooks"
+        playbook_match: "^public/.+\.ya?ml$"

 	  some_git_repository:
 	    path: "~/some_git_repository"
+        recurse: yes
         pre_provision: "git pull"
         ansible_playbook:
-	  path "/usr/bin/ansible-playbook"
+	      path "/usr/local/bin/ansible-playbook"
-	  args: ["--vault-password-file", "~/secrets.vault"]
+	      args: ["--vault-password-file", "secrets.vault"]
 	      env:
 	        - name: "ANSIBLE_CONFIG"
-	      value: "~/ansible.cfg"
+	          value: "ansible.cfg"
 	        - name: "ANSIBLE_ROLES_PATH"
-	      value: "~/roles"
+	          value: "roles"

-SMU looks for Ansible playbooks in the each source's top-level directory without recursing, unless both `recurse` and `playbook_match` are set.
+SMU looks for Ansible playbooks (`\.ya?ml$`) in each source's top-level directory without recursing, unless `recurse` is set.
-The `playbook_match` setting can also be used on its own: it dictates which paths should be seen as playbooks (in the top-level directory then).
+The `playbook_match` setting can be used to set a different REGEX if necessary.
 The REGEX is matched against the file path relative to the source's root, which means you can match through subdirectories.
-When those parameters are unset, SMU treats every top-level YAML file (`\.ya?ml$`) as a playbook.
+You may also use the `ansible_playbook` dictionary to customise how `ansible-playbook` will be called for each source.
+Note that SMU will always run `ansible-playbook` from your sources' root directories.
 Finally, the `pre_provision` parameter can be set to have a command run before provisioning a client.
+This is useful if your source is a git repository and you'd like it updated before your playbooks are looked up.

 ## About